 Crack cocaine is significantly more potent and addictive than regular cocaine.
 An addiction to crack cocaine develops quickly.
-Because the high an individual experiences is so pleasurable and short, they require more of the drug to maintain it.
+Since the high a person experiences is so pleasurable and short, they require more of the drug to maintain it.

-Withdrawal symptoms occur because crack cocaine provides excess amounts of the happiness-inducing chemical dopamine in the brain.
+Withdrawal symptoms occur because crack cocaine provides excess happiness-inducing chemical dopamine in the brain.
 With continued cocaine use, the natural production of dopamine is lessened as the body becomes dependent on the drug.

 Treatment Options for Crack Use & Addiction

 Seeking addiction treatment for substance use is essential.
 If left unresolved, a crack habit may eventually kill a user or lead to permanent psychological damage.

 Addiction treatment begins by breaking the physical need for crack.
 Suddenly stopping crack intake is dangerous, so a professional must carefully monitor people during withdrawal.